Vemma

 The company, based in Tempe, Arizona, was founded in 2004 by Benson K., Lauren, and Karen Boreyko.
 In 2013, the company reported US$221 million in revenue.
 Most distributors were in their twenties.
 The company had frequently been accused of being a pyramid scheme by U.S. media, business analysts, and former distributors, and was fined by the Italian government.
+The Boreykos later formed Bodē Pro in 2017, and merged the legacy Vemma products into the new company in 2018, where they continue to be sold.

 History

 Starting in the 1990s, the Boreyko family have been incorporating dozens of companies under the family's control sharing the same address.
 In 1994, the family founded New Vision International, a nutritional supplement company.
 The family also owns a limited liability corporation which has purchased commercial real estate, including property rented back to other Boreyko-controlled companies.
 Vemma Nutrition Company was incorporated in 2004, and by 2011, New Vision had been entirely folded into Vemma.